SaltfishAmi/be-a-water-thief/README.md

 to crack the current card with default configuration, and save the dump file to `temp.dmp`.

 The process survived shortly before running into a fatal error.
 I took the card away and put it on the reader again.
 No beeps.
 The reader entered the vegetable state.
-A web search told me that NFC card readers are extremely unstable and almost unusable.
+A web search told me that NFC card readers are extremely unstable and almost unusable on Windows.
 I had to use Linux to make it function correctly, and Kali Linux was the most suitable distro for this task.
 So I downloaded its LiveCD ISO with the desktop option, burnt it onto a DVD, and rebooted my laptop.
 Yeah, I still use optical drives.
 I'm old.

 ## Progression